datirium/workflows/README.md

     has been rewritten in CWL and new workflows has been added.
 The repository pulls automatically into SciDAP platform.

 ## Augmented CWL standard for SciDAP
-There are 4 additional references that can given to a workflow for compatability within SciDAP.
+There are 4 additional references that can be given to a workflow for added compatability within SciDAP.
 1. [Metadata](#metadata)
 2. [Upstreams](#upstreams)
 3. [Visual Plugins](#visualplugins-for-an-output-type-file)